ignazio-bovo/handbook/subsystems/bounties.md

 * for each winner entry referenced by `judgement`, credit worker account and debited from `ModuleAccountId`, remove lock with Id `LOCK_ID`, and set status to `Winner`.
 * for each rejected entry referenced by `judgement`, apply slashing, remove lock with Id `LOCK_ID`, and set status to `Rejected`.
 * transition bounty to stage `Bounty Failed` if there are no winners, otherwise transition to `Bounty Successful`.
+* credit oracle account with oracle cherry, and debited from `ModuleAccountId`.

 ### Cashout Work Entrant Funds